-Watering your garden by hand with a nozzle or sprinkler attached to the end of your hose can be water-efficient and cost-effective if you keep these three simple tips in mind:
+Watering your garden by hand can be water-efficient and cost-effective if you keep these three simple tips in mind:

 - Add a hose nozzle with a shut-off feature.
 Water flows from a garden hose at an average of 5-7 gallons a minute.
-Attaching a water-efficient nozzle to your hose will allow you to control the water flow so that it is only on when you need it.
+Attaching a water-efficient nozzle to your hose will make sure the water is only on when you need it.

-- Give thirstier plants a little more water between regularly scheduled watering times rather than watering your whole garden more often.
+- Give thirstier plants a little more water between regular watering times.
 You can also place plants that need more water closer to your hose bib so that it is easier to water them.

 - Apply the amount of water your soil can absorb.
 Water thoroughly, but infrequently.
-If runoff or puddling occurs, break longer watering sessions into several short sessions, allowing water to soak into the soil between each session.
+If runoff or puddling occurs, break longer watering sessions into several short sessions.
+This allows water to soak into the soil between each session.

 Seasonal Maintenance Tips

-- Inspect your hose, hose nozzle, and / or sprinkler for leaks and general wear and tear that will affect its performance throughout the season.
+- Inspect your hose, hose nozzle, and / or sprinkler for leaks and general wear.
 For example: is the metal end of your hose bent or covered in dirt or debris?
 Is the washer in good condition?
 If not, they could cause your watering system to leak.

 - Use a shut-off nozzle.
 Water flows from a garden hose at an average rate of 5 - 7 gallons per minute!
-Adding a shut-off nozzle to your garden hose can save you water every time you water your garden (or wash your car) this summer.
+Adding a shut-off nozzle can save you water every time you water your garden (or wash your car) this summer.

-- Inspect your hose, hose nozzle, and/or sprinkler for leaks and general wear and tear that will affect its performance.
+- Inspect your hose, hose nozzle, and/or sprinkler for leaks and general wear.
 The end of the season is a great time to replace worn-out hoses, nozzles, and connections.

 - Clear debris from your gutters and downspouts.
-This will prevent overflow and keep the water from your roof directed where you want it to go during the winter rains.
+This prevents overflow and direct the water from your roof to where you want it to go during the rainy season.

 Keep your watering system in tip-top shape

 Regularly check for leaks in your hose and anything that it connects to, like another hose, sprinkler, or hose nozzle.
-A dripping spigot or small hole in your hose can easily waste hundreds of gallons of water each month and can really add up to a lot of wasted water and money if not fixed.
+Making sure that your hand-watering system is leak-free is one the of most important things you can do to use water wisely.
+A dripping spigot or small hole in your hose can waste hundreds of gallons of water each month.
+That can add up to a lot of wasted water and money if not fixed!
 Watch this segment from KATU Television’s AM Northwest to see how to test your hand watering system.